dongskyler/ubuntu-20-desktop-post-installation-script/README.md

 ### Option 2: Downloading this repository as a Zip file

 - Download this repository as a ZIP file.
-You do need to entire repository to properly run this script.
+You do need the entire repository to properly run this script.
 - Unzip it to a directory.
 - Change directory to unzipped directory.
 - Run the shell script with command (without `sudo`) \